Yandex Cloud

 2. Enable connections from the cluster to NTP servers.

-Create a rule in the cluster and node groups security group:
+Create a rule in the security group of the cluster and node groups:

 • Port range: 123.
-If using any port other than port 123 on the NTP server, specify it.
+If your NTP server uses a port other than 123, specify that port.

 • Protocol: UDP.